-Do you know anyone who isn't at times stressed out these days?
 The pace of modern life makes stress management a necessary skill for everyone.
-Many people juggle multiple responsibilities, work, home life, caregiving and relationships.
-Learning to identify problems and implement solutions is the key to successful stress relief on a daily basis.
-Everybody has the power to reduce the impact of stress as it’s happening and stay in control when the pressure builds.
+Learning to identify problems and implement solutions is the key to successful stress release on daily basis.
+Ensuring long term mental and physical health benefits.

 Symptoms of too much stress are:

-Because stress is initially a bodily reaction you can reduce, regulate and resolve stress by working with bodily sensations (like tingling, warmth, openness etc.).
+Because stress initially is a bodily reaction you can reduce, regulate and resolve stress by accessing bodily sensations (like tingling, warmth, openness etc.).